-- attempt to obtain an overall picture of the scene, taking several photographs from different angles, both close up and wide-angle views - photograph the ground surface, indicating the general condition and slope - photograph individual items that can be relevant to the investigation such as barriers, guards, markings and signage - photograph plant and equipment involved in the accident - place an object such as a ruler against the item to be photographed to indicate dimensions or provide perspective - do not include people unrelated to the incident in the photograph - ensure the photograph includes: the name of the person taking the photo, the date and time that the photo was taken, a notation as to the location where each photograph was taken a brief description indicating what the photograph is showing the orientation of where the photograph was taken from.
+- Attempt to obtain an overall picture of the scene, taking several photographs from different angles, both close up and wide-angle views - Photograph the ground surface, indicating the general condition and slope - Photograph individual items that can be relevant to the investigation such as barriers, guards, markings and signage - Photograph plant and equipment involved in the accident - Place an object such as a ruler against the item to be photographed to indicate dimensions or provide perspective - Do not include people unrelated to the incident in the photograph - Ensure the photograph includes: the name of the person taking the photo, the date and time that the photo was taken, a notation as to the location where each photograph was taken a brief description indicating what the photograph is showing the orientation of where the photograph was taken from.

-PEEPO CATEGORY ENVIRONMENT ŝ CHRONOLOGY BEFORE DURING AFTER FACTOR INFORMATION CHECK Acceleration / deceleration Adverse forces due to change of velocity Air / liquid pressure Sudden changes in air liquid pressure for example blast, release, decompression, etc. Contaminants Natural or man-made, smoke, dust, gases, chemicals, etc. Electricity Natural or man made Equipment design / construction Faulty or unsafe equipment used Illumination Too much / little light Noise May include loud, sudden, etc. which interferes / disrupts a worker in carrying out tasks Precipitation Water, moisture, rain, etc. Procedures Poor, inadequate procedure / documentation Radiation for example, X-rays, sunlight, UV, laser Repetitive operation May include extreme or abnormal high / low temperatures or sudden Temperature / humidity variations Temperature / humidity Unstable strata variations Unstable strata variations Unstable strata Vibration variations Action / presence of animals causing adverse effects.
-Unstable strata Vibration Wildlife Wind / turbulence Unstable strata Vibration Action / presence of animals causing adverse effects.
-Unstable strata Vibration Wildlife Wind / turbulence Action / presence of animals causing adverse effects.
-Natural or man-made causing adverse effects Unstable strata Vibration Wildlife Wind / turbulence Work surface / space Task / environment Action / presence of animals causing adverse effects.
-Natural or man-made causing adverse effects for example, holes, rough, slippery, confined Used to state that 'Yes' a task / environment factor was involved but
+PEEPO CATEGORY ENVIRONMENT

+CHRONOLOGY

+BEFORE DURING AFTER

+FACTOR CUECK

+FACTOR Acceleration INFORMATION CHECK

+/ deceleration Adverse forces Adverse forces due to change of velocity

+Air / liquid pressure Sudden changes in air liquid pressure for example blast, release, decompression, etc.

+Contaminants Natural or man-made, smoke, dust, gases, chemicals, etc.

+Electricity Natural or man made

+Equipment design / construction Faulty or unsaf e equipment used

+Illumination Too much / litt le light

+Noise May include lo carrying out ta: nterferes / disrupts a worker in

+Precipitation Water, moistu

+Procedures nte procedure / docume

+Radiation for example, X -rays, sunlight, UV, laser

+Repetitive operation

+Temperature / humidity May include ex variations treme or abnormal high 1 / low temperatures or sudden

+Unstable strata

+Vibration

+Wildlife Action / presence of animals causing adverse effects.

+Wind / turbulence Natural or man-made causing adverse effects

+Work surface / space for example, holes, rough, slippery, confined

+Task / environment factor (not specified) hat 'Yes' a task / enviror ecified / identified / cate nment factor was involved egorized.

+Other task / environment factor

+No task / environment factor involved